-Half the words of modern English language owe their origin to Anglo Saxon language.
-The creation of a single English nation also dates back to the Anglo Saxon period.
+Half the words of the modern English language owe their origin to Anglo Saxon language.
+The creation of a single English nation also dates back to the Anglo-Saxon period.

 Anglo-Saxons belonged to 3 tribes as mentioned above.
-The Angles was the main tribe of Anglo-Saxons who settled in England, in the post-Roman period.
+The Angles were the main tribe of Anglo-Saxons who settled in England, in the post-Roman period.

 The name England is derived from the root word ‘Angles.’
-The Saxons were another tribe of Germanic people settled various areas of England from 5th century on wards.
+The Saxons were another tribe of Germanic people who settled in various areas of England from the 5th century onwards.

 Jutes came from Jutland which is now Denmark.
 This was the tribe that sailed across the North Sea to raid and eventually invade Great Britain.
-The Jutes settled in particularly in the Isle of Wight and Kent.
+The Jutes settled in, particularly in the Isle of Wight and Kent.

 They migrated to other regions when all the resources were exhausted.
 These regions included the British Isles.
 Their migrations had a lot of effects on the history and culture of England.